-My most recent job was at the Elliott School of International Affairs.
-I worked as a teaching assistant and peer mentor during my senior year.
+During my senior year at the Elliott School of International Affairs, I worked as a teaching assistant and peer mentor.
 I co-taught a course for first-year students with Jonathan M. Walker on professional development, academic preparedness, and ethics.

 Before that, I devoted eight months to working as a researcher and ethicist for ConsenSys, a blockchain technology company.
 Here’s some more information about that experience: